Program in Logic and Foundations of Mathematics

-Graham Leach-Krouse, "Conceptions of Absolute Provability" (T. Bays, M. Detlefsen, P. Larson).
-Current placement: Assistant Professor, Department of Philosophy, Kansas State University.
+Graham Leach-Krouse, Joint PhD: "Conceptions of Absolute Provability" (T. Bays, M. Detlefsen, P. Larson).
+Current placement: Associate Professor, Department of Philosophy, Kansas State University.

-Chris Porter, "Mathematical and Philosophical Perspectives on Algorithmic Randomness" (P. Cholak, M. Detlefsen, C. Franks).
+Chris Porter, Joint PhD: "Mathematical and Philosophical Perspectives on Algorithmic Randomness" (P. Cholak, M. Detlefsen, C. Franks).
 Current placement: Assistant Professor, Department of Mathematics and Computer Science, Drake University.

-Sean Walsh, "Arithmetical Knowledge and Arithmetical Definability: Four Studies" (P. Cholak, M. Detlefsen).
+Sean Walsh, Joint PhD: "Arithmetical Knowledge and Arithmetical Definability: Four Studies" (P. Cholak, M. Detlefsen).
 Current placement: Associate Professor, Logic and Philosophy of Science, UCLA

-Andy Arana, "Arithmetical Investigations: A Study of Models of Arithmetic and Purity of Methods" (M. Detlefsen, J. Knight).
+Andy Arana, Joint PhD: "Arithmetical Investigations: A Study of Models of Arithmetic and Purity of Methods" (M. Detlefsen, J. Knight).
 Current placement: Associate Professor of Philosophy, Université Paris 1 Panthéon-Sorbonne.